gagolews/stringi/docs/_sources/rapi/stringi-encoding.rst.txt

 -  ASCII – for strings consisting only of byte codes not greater than 127;-

 -  ``native`` (a.k.a. ``unknown`` in ``Encoding``; quite a misleading name: no explicit encoding mark) – for strings that are assumed to be in your platform's native (default) encoding.
-This can represent UTF-8 if you are an macOS user, or some 8-bit Windows code page, for example.
+This can represent UTF-8 if you are an OS X user, or some 8-bit Windows code page, for example.
 The native encoding used by R may be determined by examining the LC_CTYPE category, see ``Sys.getlocale``.

 Intuitively, “native” strings result from reading a string from stdin (e.g., keyboard input).
 This makes sense: your operating system works in some encoding and provides R with some data.